Meet a University of Texas at Tyler Graduate

 - Learn from faculty eager to prepare students not only to pass the licensing exam, but also to capably and compassionately serve the community.

-Find out more about the UT Tyler College of Nursing faculty
+Find out more about the UT Tyler School of Nursing faculty

 Nursing Courses: Comprehensive Preparation.